Saturday, March 24, 2018

 Before we start in on the specific contents of this collection, an introduction to this field of study in general seems necessary.
 In the analog era, and even the early digital era, collecting Beatles bootlegs was a hell of a complicated business, requiring the perusal of countless "imports" and behind-the-desk counterfeits that were esoteric and often extremely pricey.
 No doubt this generated a decent number of alluring fetish objects, but it also created a condition in which the most rabid fans among us would be falling over ourselves to gain access to this or that seemingly insignificant scrap (a monitor mix, say) that would then prove dispiriting.
 In the mid-2000s, an anonymous archivist known as Purple Chick -- also responsible for a complete collection of Buddy Holly's recordings and one of the best constructions of the Beach Boys' Smile -- began putting together, via download and absolutely free, "deluxe editions" of all of the Beatles' albums and periphery, including alternate mixes and unreleased material, gathered comprehensively in a single place with consistent reproduction quality.
 That means that today, assuming you can track these collections down (and it isn't insurmountably hard), you have the opportunity for a full historical view of the Beatles' recorded history, including virtually every scrap that's known to exist and a good deal that they did not sanction or approve for release.
 In this blog, where our joyous obsession renders it necessary to listen to and write about even the most out-of-the-way Beatles material, we'll be approaching the Beatles' unreleased work by following the Purple Chick ("PC" hereafter) collection, which encompasses not only the Beatles' studio work but also all known live recordings, BBC performances and audition tapes -- everything except the various home recordings, which were issued in reasonably complete form by another entity.

-And then there's this, the first set in the "deluxe editions" series, which doesn't correspond to a specific released recording but gathers every piece of taped evidence that can be located of the Beatles prior (roughly) to the release of their first EMI single, all the way back to the days when they were the Quarry Men, with the two significant exceptions of their Decca audition and their German recordings with Tony Sheridan (both items reviewed separately and addressed briefly via PC's I Hope We Passed the Audition).
+And then there's this, the first set in the "deluxe editions" series, which doesn't correspond to a specific released recording but gathers every piece of taped evidence that can be located of the Beatles prior (roughly) to the release of their first EMI single, all the way back to the days when they were the Quarry Men, with the three significant exceptions of their Decca audition, their German recordings with Tony Sheridan (both items reviewed separately and addressed briefly via PC's I Hope We Passed the Audition) and their pre-Ringo BBC recordings (still unreleased but booted and documented here in our Complete BBC Sessions review).
 It should probably go without saying that this is not a particularly strong collection for recreational listening; nearly without exception, everything included on Strong Before Our Birth (named for the same line in the school song of Quarry Bank School that gave the group their name at this stage) that was really suitable for public consumption -- and quite a bit that probably wasn't -- has been issued at some point for its historical interest.
 And that, of course, is the key reason you'll want to hear it; even being a Beatles fan isn't enough.
 You have to be positively mad about the band to understand the appeal of this music, to be gripped and haunted by it, but if you're One of Us, you will get it... and even you probably won't want to digest it all in one go.

 The best possible liner notes for this two-hour glob of often interminable music are all contained within Mark Lewisohn's book Tune In; he not only talks about every recording collected here in detail but he provides the context and character to make this not just a clinically interesting experience but a piece of legitimate narrative.
 I can't compare to that, but I'll do my best.